 - Frog squat to be able to squat down and straighten up without grabbing anything for support

-- Burpees, possibly the most efficient way to develop total body strength, cardiovascular capacity, explosive movement, and muscle endurance.
+- Burpees, possibly the most efficient way to develop total body strength, cardiovascular capacity, and muscle endurance.

 - Thrusters; a great compound movement for pushing weight overhead.